What Is a Sex Therapist?

 See all Therapy Careers.

-Who Do Sex Therapists Treat?
+What Do Sex Therapists Treat?

 Sex therapy can be an extremely helpful tool for anyone experiencing difficulties around sexual intimacy, identity, or performance.
-It's important to note that sex therapists deal strictly with the psychological aspects of sexuality and do not provide physical or medical treatment, though they will refer clients to physicians or physical therapists for evaluation if needed.
+It's important to note that sex therapists deal strictly with the psychological aspects of sexuality and do not provide physical or medical treatment, though they will refer clients to physicians or physical therapists for evaluation and further treatment if needed.
 Common issues addressed by sex therapists include:

 • Sexual dysfunction (e.g., erectile dysfunction, premature ejaculation)